soumyakapu/Mern_Interview_Preparation/src/main/java/mern/JavaScript/Js.md

 - JavaScript is a high-level programming language that commonly used for interactive webpages and web applications
 - js developed by Brendan Eich in 1995
 - JavaScript supports client side scripting language and also server-side applications
-- Js is a single threaded synchronous
+- Js is a single threaded synchronous language
 ## 2. What are the data types in JavaScript?
 - Js has 6 primitive datatypes :Boolean,Number,String,Null,Undefined,Symbol
 - and non-primitive Object